quicwg/base-drafts/draft-ietf-quic-http.md

 might have acted on.

 A client that is unable to retry requests loses all requests that are in flight when the server closes the connection.
-A server MAY send multiple GOAWAY frames indicating different stream IDs, but MUST NOT increase the value they send in the last Stream ID, since clients might already have retried unprocessed requests on another connection.
+An endpoint MAY send multiple GOAWAY frames indicating different identifiers, but MUST NOT increase the identifier value they send, in particular since clients might already have retried unprocessed requests on another connection.
 A server that is attempting to gracefully shut down a connection SHOULD send an initial GOAWAY frame with the last Stream ID set to the maximum value allowed by QUIC's MAX_STREAMS and SHOULD NOT increase the MAX_STREAMS limit thereafter.
 This signals to the client that a shutdown is imminent and that initiating further requests is prohibited.
 After allowing time for any in-flight requests (at least one round-trip time), the server MAY send another GOAWAY frame with an updated last Stream ID.
 This ensures that a connection can be cleanly shut down without losing requests.

+A client has more flexibility in the value it chooses for the Push ID in a GOAWAY that it sends.
+A value of 2^62 - 1 indicates that the server can continue initiating pushes to complete outstanding requests, and the client can continue granting push credit as needed (see {{frame-max-push-id}}).
+A smaller value indicates the client will reject pushes with Push IDs greater than or equal to this value.
+Like the server, the client MAY send subsequent GOAWAY frames so long as the specified Push ID is strictly smaller than all previously sent values.

-Once all accepted requests have been processed, the server can permit the connection to become idle, or MAY initiate an immediate closure of the connection.
+Once all accepted requests and pushes have been processed, the endpoint can permit the connection to become idle, or MAY initiate an immediate closure of the connection.
 An endpoint that completes a graceful shutdown SHOULD use the HTTP_NO_ERROR code when closing the connection.

 If a client has consumed all available bidirectional stream IDs with requests,